 By: Sharon Aron Baron

-A python bit a Coral Springs resident after he discovered it in his bathroom early Sunday morning.
+A python bit a Coral Springs resident in the arm after he discovered it in his bathroom early Sunday morning.

-According to Officer Chris Swinson, the Coral Springs Humane Unit was called around 4 a.m. to 2651 Riverside Drive after a resident attempted to remove a python that was either trying to exit or enter his toilet around 4 a.m.
+According to Coral Springs Police Officer Chris Swinson, the Humane Unit was called around 4 a.m. to 2651 Riverside Drive after a resident attempted to remove a python that was either trying to exit or enter his toilet around 4 a.m.

-The snake, measuring three feet long, was later identified as a nonvenomous Ball Python and was caught and taken to a reptile center.
+The snake, measuring three feet long, was later identified as a nonvenomous Ball Python and was caught, then taken to a reptile center.

 The resident was treated and released after being bitten.